Ulta Beauty (NASDAQ:ULTA) Issues FY 2021 Earnings Guidance

-A number of equities research analysts have commented on the stock.
-UBS Group raised their target price on shares of Ulta Beauty from $415.00 to $455.00 and gave the stock a buy rating in a research note on Thursday.
-Piper Sandler lifted their price objective on shares of Ulta Beauty from $386.00 to $405.00 and gave the company an overweight rating in a research report on Monday, August 23rd.
-JPMorgan Chase & Co. lifted their price objective on shares of Ulta Beauty from $379.00 to $425.00 and gave the company an overweight rating in a research report on Friday.
-Robert W. Baird lifted their price objective on shares of Ulta Beauty from $390.00 to $460.00 and gave the company an outperform rating in a research report on Thursday.
-Finally, Morgan Stanley lifted their price objective on shares of Ulta Beauty from $350.00 to $430.00 and gave the company an equal weight rating in a research report on Thursday.
-Eight investment analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
-Ulta Beauty currently has an average rating of Buy and a consensus target price of $401.00.
+Several equities analysts have commented on the stock.
+Telsey Advisory Group boosted their price target on shares of Ulta Beauty from $415.00 to $475.00 and gave the stock an outperform rating in a research note on Thursday, August 26th.
+Loop Capital boosted their price objective on Ulta Beauty from $360.00 to $400.00 and gave the stock a hold rating in a research report on Thursday, August 26th.
+They noted that the move was a valuation call.
+Robert W. Baird raised their target price on shares of Ulta Beauty from $390.00 to $460.00 and gave the company an outperform rating in a report on Thursday, August 26th.
+Citigroup boosted their price target on shares of Ulta Beauty from $360.00 to $410.00 and gave the stock a neutral rating in a report on Thursday, August 26th.
+Finally, Morgan Stanley lifted their price objective on shares of Ulta Beauty from $350.00 to $430.00 and gave the stock an equal weight rating in a research report on Thursday, August 26th.
+Eight investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $401.00.

-In other news, Director Mary N. Dillon sold 81,663 shares of the business’s stock in a transaction dated Friday, June 4th.
-The stock was sold at an average price of $325.58, for a total transaction of $26,587,839.54.
-Following the sale, the director now owns 97,169 shares in the company, valued at $31,636,283.02.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Michael R. Macdonald sold 5,700 shares of the business’s stock in a transaction dated Thursday, August 5th.
-The stock was sold at an average price of $350.04, for a total value of $1,995,228.00.
+In other Ulta Beauty news, Director Michael R. Macdonald sold 5,700 shares of the business’s stock in a transaction on Thursday, August 5th.
+The stock was sold at an average price of $350.04, for a total transaction of $1,995,228.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Jeffrey J. Childs sold 4,863 shares of the business’s stock in a transaction dated Thursday, June 3rd.
+The stock was sold at an average price of $334.30, for a total transaction of $1,625,700.90.
+Following the completion of the sale, the insider now owns 10,265 shares in the company, valued at $3,431,589.50.
 The disclosure for this sale can be found here.
-Insiders sold 92,821 shares of company stock valued at $30,405,297 over the last quarter.
-3.10% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 92,821 shares of company stock valued at $30,405,297 over the last three months.
+Insiders own 3.10% of the company’s stock.

 About Ulta Beauty